Spectrumsun/star-wars/README.md

 # To Install
 * Download or clone the repo
-* open terminal inside root directory of cloned folder
+* Open terminal inside root directory of cloned folder
-* type npm install to install the all dependencies
+* Type npm install to install the all dependencies
-* npm start to run the app
+* `npm start` to run the app

 # LICENSE
 * [MIT](./LICENSE) © [Taiwo Sunday]